pioneer6055/protobot-2016/README.md

 # protobot-2016
 2016 off-season code development

-Goals for the offseason:  find a stable gyro and develop a library for it
+Goals for the offseason:  find a stable gyro and develop a library for it,
-                          develop a vision option
+                          develop a vision option,
                           develop repeatable "step" code for autonomous mode

 Pixy.cpp and Pixy.h are a library for using a Pixy camera via the I2C bus on the roboRIO.